-Recently, I bought a Cadet 48" Electric Baseboard heater, with a MSRP of about $40.
+Recently, I bought a Cadet 48-inch Electric Baseboard heater, with an MSRP of about $40.
 I took it home and it sat in my basement for a few weeks, waiting to be installed.

 When I decided to go up to a larger Cadet, I took the heater in its unopened box back to Home Depot for a return.

 The store associate puzzled over the receipt for awhile.
 She scanned the bar code.
 Looked at the receipt more.